eric2323223/jekyll-now/drafts/Transformer.md

 	- RNN CNN free - help to speed up training
 	- Stacking of encoder/decoder
 - Multiple Attention Head
-different random initial weights matrix may lead to different interpretation of context, thus give transformer ability to understand different meaning of a word
+different random initial weights matrix may lead to different representation subspace, thus give transformer ability to understand different meaning of a word
 - Position encoding

 - Attention
 	- Use of self-attention to improve accuracy
 	- Assumption: the more similar the more it contribute